Melbourne CRIMINAL DEFENSE LAWYERSFree Case Evaluation

 - Highlighting factors that compromised SFST results like tight clothing, proximity to traffic, illness or injury, or other factors

 Whether you are arrested for DUI because you alleged had a BAL of .08 or above or your normal faculties were impaired [See Florida Statutes, Section 316.193], our Melbourne DUI attorneys provide a tenacious defense to individuals charged with driving under the influence.
+Time is of the essence in seeking legal advice because you can only dispute an administrative suspension of your driver’s license if you request a DMV hearing to fight the suspension within 10 days.
+Our law firm handles the full spectrum of drunk driving offenses, such as:

 Sex Crimes Lawyers in Melbourne